harisaurus/react-native-workshop/React Native Workshop.md

 You can begin a project using the managed workflow, but "eject" into a bare workflow at anytime.
 However, you *cannot* go in reverse.

 We'll stick with the "blank" template in the managed workflow for this workshop.
 Continue the setup by entering a project name and slug, and say "yes" to install dependencies using Yarn.

+Note: The Arrive team opted to not use Expo at all.
+We wanted an absolute bare bones experience to really understand every aspect as we were vetting whether React Native was a viable choice.
+We were also using a number of native modules that Expo would not support, so we knew off the bat that a managed workflow would be impossible to use without sacrificing features.

 # Running a React Native app